32nd Infantry Division (United States): Louisiana Maneuvers

 During January and February 1942, the division lost one of its infantry regiments when, like all U.S. Army divisions, its "square" infantry division structure was reorganized into a triangular organization, centered on three instead of four infantry regiments.
 It was left with the 126th Infantry Regiment, 127th Infantry Regiment, and the 128th Infantry Regiment.
 The three existing artillery regiments (120th, 121st and 126th) were converted into four separate battalions (120th, 121st, 126th and 129th), and supporting units.
-In early February 1942 it received a new commander, Major General Edwin F. Harding.
+In early February 1942, Major General Fish was transferred and replaced by Regular Army Major General Edwin F. Harding.

 Pacific Theater

 After the Attack on Pearl Harbor, the division was one of the first to be prepared for overseas duty.
 The division was initially ordered to prepare for an early departure overseas to Europe and the division moved to Fort Devens, Massachusetts, for transport to Northern Ireland.
 The 107th Engineer Battalion left Camp Livingston on 2 January 1942, and was shipped by train to Fort Dix, New Jersey, where it lost its 2nd battalion and was redesignated the 107th Engineer Combat Battalion.
 The 107th was shipped ahead of the rest of the division as an advance party so they could prepare an overseas camp for the division's arrival.

 The rest of the division was to have three months to prepare for embarkation to the front in Europe.
 However, Japan had rapidly advanced into the South Pacific, progressively occupying an increasing number of islands.
 Japan was evidently intent on cutting Australia off from its American supply lines, and Australia feared that Japan was planning to invade.
 Prime Minister John Curtin demanded the Allies release Australian troops from the Mediterranean and North Africa front to defend their home.
-The United States initially sent the 41st Infantry Division, less one regiment, from where it was training at Ft.
-Lewis, Washington.
+The United States initially sent the 41st Infantry Division, less one regiment, from where it was training at Fort Lewis, Washington.
 The 41st Division arrived in Melbourne on 6 April 1942.

 Though the Allies released the Australian 6th and 7th Divisions, the 9th could not be spared.
 In a compromise, the 32nd was notified on 25 March, less than six weeks after Harding was placed in command, to turn around and ship out west to the Pacific instead.
 Harding was told the entire unit was to be ready to board ships in San Francisco in only three weeks.
 Implementing these orders cost the division's preparedness a great deal.
 The 35th Division, in lieu of an aborted mission to the Philippines to reinforce American forces there, was designated to replace the 32nd Division for eventual shipment to England.

 The 114th Engineer Combat Battalion was hurriedly assigned to replace the 107th Engineers, who were already in the middle of the Atlantic bound for Ireland.
 On 1 June 1942, the original 107th Engineer Combat Battalion was redesignated the 2nd Battalion, 112th Engineer Regiment; on 19 August 1943, at Saunton Sands near Camp Braunton, England, the 2nd Battalion, 112th Engineers was redesignated as the 254th Engineer Combat Battalion.